Izendi/Izendi.github.io/content/projects/ProceduralWorldPN/index.md

 ## 3. Creating a Height Field Using Perlin Noise
-We can create height fields in multiple ways: e.g. manually using image editing tools such as photo shop, using existing height fields (such as the one from [Planet Earth Height Field](https://tangrams.github.io/heightmapper/)).
+We can create height fields in multiple ways: e.g. manually using image editing tools such as photo shop or using existing height fields (such as the one from [Planet Earth Height Field](https://tangrams.github.io/heightmapper/)).

 Or we can generate one procedurally using algorithms. <br/>